 Vega 8 Graphics

 |2708||Integrated; As found on the Ryzen 5700G|

-If your motherboard lacks video output ports, or if your CPU lacks an integrated graphics card, then you will need to invest in a basic dedicated GPU in order to enable display capability for your PC.
+Suppose your motherboard lacks video output ports, or your CPU lacks an integrated graphics card.
+In that case, you will need to invest in a primary dedicated GPU to enable display capability for your PC.